 The thing about breastfeeding is that calorie requirements will vary from woman to woman.
 There isn’t a specific number you need to stick to.
-What it ultimately comes down to is your hunger cues, which are important to listen to!
+It ultimately comes down to your hunger cues, which are important to listen to!

 Not Too Many

 While you don’t want to overindulge in junk food and foods high in sugar and unhealthy fats, your body is feeding another human being.
-So if you’re extra hungry, there’s a good reason for it!
+So, if you’re extra hungry, there’s a good reason!
 If you are looking for a specific calorie number to follow, the general recommendation is to add an extra 450-500 calories to your daily diet while breastfeeding.
-If your weight is in the normal range, you need about 2,500 total calories per day1.
+If your weight is in the normal range, you need about 2,500 total calories per day.1

 However, remember that this is just a general guideline.
 It may not work for every breastfeeding momma.
 Some may need additional calories to maintain a healthy milk supply.
 Activity level plays a significant role in how many extra calories you may need and the number of fat cells within your body.
 Someone with a high amount of fat cells might not need as many calories as someone with a lower amount.

 Not Too Few

 How Do You Get Those Extra Calories?

 So, we know that you may need to be eating additional calories.
 But how do you include these extra 450-500 calories into your diet?
 You can do so by simply adding 1-2 additional nutrient-dense snacks into your day.

-The bottom line is that your body will probably need additional calories, similar to the second and third trimester of pregnancy when your calorie requirements jumped up to about 300 extra calories per day.
+The bottom line is that your body will probably need additional calories, similar to the second and third trimesters of pregnancy, when your calorie requirements jump to about 300 extra calories per day.
 If you stick to what you did during the last months of pregnancy, you should fuel your body with enough nutrition to maintain optimal health and a healthy milk supply.

 Breastfeeding Nutrition Tips